 Modal Subject Briefs

-The BIL increased funding opportunities for all transportation modes.
+The IIJA increased funding opportunities for all transportation modes.
 View the modal subject briefs below for a high-level overview of the policy framework and opportunities by mode.

 Planning Emphasis Areas

-In December 2021, in support of the BIL, FTA and FHWA issued updated Planning Emphasis Areas for use by metropolitan planning organizations, state departments of transportation, transit agencies, and federal land management agencies in their Unified Planning Work Programs and State Planning and Research Work Programs.
-FDOT's Planning Emphasis Areas align with the planning and policy priorities of the BIL and can be found here.
+In December 2021, in support of the IIJA, FTA and FHWA issued updated Planning Emphasis Areas for use by metropolitan planning organizations, state departments of transportation, transit agencies, and federal land management agencies in their Unified Planning Work Programs and State Planning and Research Work Programs.
+FDOT's Planning Emphasis Areas align with the planning and policy priorities of the IIJA and can be found here.

 For further information contact email@example.com or phone (850) 414-4800